davidski/evaluator/README.md

 Install Evaluator via the standard CRAN mechanisms.
 If you wish to use the optional, but recommended, reporting functions, also install the suggested dependencies.
-These additional packages are not needed for modelling, but are used in the generation of reports.
+These additional packages are not needed for modeling, but are used in the generation of reports.

 ``` r
 install.packages("evaluator", dependencies = TRUE)